gchq/coreax/CONTRIBUTING.md

 """
 ```
 If the function does not return anything, the return line above can be omitted.

+### Comments

+Comments must:
+- Start with a capital letter unless referring to the name of an object, in which case match that case sensitively.
+- Not end in a full stop for single-line comments in code.
+- End with a full stop for multi-line comments.

 ### Documentation and references
 The coreax documentation should reference papers and mathematical descriptions as appropriate.
 New references should be placed in the [`references.bib`](references.bib) file.
 An entry with key word `RefYY` can then be referenced within a docstring anwhere with `[RefYY]_`.